Kristina Cammen

 B.S., Ecology & Environmental Sciences

-Kai LaSpina completed her Senior Capstone research in the Cammen Lab in May 2019.
-Her Capstone research, entitled Genetic relatedness of mass stranded Atlantic white-sided dolphins, is currently undergoing review for publication in a scientific journal.
+Kate LaSpina completed her Senior Capstone research in the Cammen Lab in May 2019.
+Her Capstone research, entitled Genetic relatedness of mass stranded Atlantic white-sided dolphins, was published in Marine Mammal Science.
+Following graduation, Kai has pursued additional training in marine management and outreach and education.
+She is currently a STEM tutoring coordinator at the University of Pennsylvania, where she is also pursuing a Masters of Environmental Studies.

 Elizabeth Piotrowski (BS, 2019)